- You will need to write to the school stating that you intend to educate your child at home.

 In cases where the EHC plan gives the name of a school or type of school where the child will be educated and the parents decide to educate at home, we are not under a duty to make the special educational provision set out in the plan provided it is satisfied that the arrangements made by the parents are suitable.
 We review the plan annually to assure that the provision set out in it continues to be appropriate and that the child’s SEN continue to be met.
 Where we have decided that the provision is appropriate, we should amend the plan to name the type of school that would be suitable but state that parents have made their own arrangements under Section 7 of the Education Act 1996.

 Where a child or young person is a registered pupil and the parent decides to home educate, the parent must notify the school in writing that the child or young person is receiving education otherwise than at school and the school must then remove the pupil's name from the admission register.
 If the school is a special school, the local authority must give consent for the child's name to be removed, but this should not be a lengthy or complex process.
 There is no provision in law for a ‘trial period’ of home education.

 Schools can make a referral to the EIS under local referral arrangements

-For a child or young person with an EHC plan does not meet the child or young person’s needs.
+For a child or young person with an EHC plan that does not meet the child or young person’s needs.
 The local authority is required to intervene through the school attendance order framework ‘if it appears…that a child of compulsory school age is not receiving suitable education’.
 The serving of a school attendance order is a last resort if all attempts to improve provision are unsuccessful.
-‘Suitable education’ means efficient full-time education suitable to the child or young person’s age, ability and aptitude and to any SEN he or she may have.
+‘Suitable education’ means efficient full-time education suitable to the child or young person’s age, ability and aptitude and to any SEND they may have.

-If you decide at any point that your child should return to school you should contact the admissions team to discuss the availability of school places in your area.
+If you decide at any point that your child should return to school you should contact us.
 Please bear in mind that Dudley secondary schools are very popular and there may be limited spaces available to new pupils in some areas of the borough.